-- 5.27.1 Description

-- 5.27.1.1 This application facilitates the data communication for real time transmission of video images for critical railway operation.
-This includes the control of camera-movements and -zoom .
+5.27.1.1 This application facilitates the data communication for real time transmission of video images ("video images" may also refer to images coming from other sources, e.g. lidar and/or radar sensors) for critical railway operation.
+This includes the control of cameramovements and -zoom.

-- 5.27.2 Rationale

-- 5.27.2.1 Critical Real time video images are considered to be an effective mitigation measure in relation to hazards that may not be detected by the train control system.
-In addition real time video images can enhance operational performance of the railway system when used to support the end user within the target environment.
+- 5.27.2.1 Critical Real time video images are considered to be an effective mitigation measure in relation to hazards that may not be detected otherwise by the train control system.
+In addition, real time video images can enhance operational performance of the railway system when used to support the end user within the target environment.
 Control of camera-movements and/or -zoom can be used when supported by the camera-system.
-The application can be used for example for:

-- ATO and ATC

-- Supervision of platform and tunnels

-- Generation of Alarms (e.g. supervision of railway track, doors, train, etc.)

-- Smoke detection
+The application can be used for example for: - ATO and ATC - Automated detection of objects on or near tracks in the context of, e.g. GoA3/GoA4 operation - Supervision of platform and tunnels (either by a remote human user or in an automated way) - Generation of Alarms (e.g. supervision of railway track, doors, train, etc.) - Smoke detection

-- Protection of passengers

-- Prevention of vandalism

-- To transfer video image in parallel with voice communication (e.g. during Railway Emergency Communication)
+- Protection of passengers - Prevention of vandalism - To transfer video image in parallel with voice communication (e.g. during Railway Emergency Communication) - Video-based remote control of trains (e.g. in the case of degraded mode operation in GoA4 operation)

-- 5.27.3.1 Driver(s), controller(s), railway staff, ground system, on-board system. - 5.27.4 Functional attributes - 5.27.4.1 A user is able to view the video images of the installed camera. - 5.27.4.2 The transmission of video images may be triggered by an event, e.g. emergency break or a fire alarm. - 5.27.4.3 If supported by the camera-system the user shall be able to remotely control the movement of the camera-position and/or the zoom of the camera-lens. - 5.27.5 Usability criteria - 5.27.5.1 The video image quality depends on the application needs. - 5.27.5.2 The support of a remote control depends on the facilities of the camera-system. - 5.27.6 Related application interfaces - 5.27.6.1 This section provides information relating to the relationships that exist between this application and others.
+5.27.3.1 Driver(s), controller(s), railway staff, ground system, on-board system.

+- 5.27.4.1 A user is able to view the video images (possibly also referring to radar and/or lidar images, or a combined stream of images coming from multiple sensors) of the installed camera, or an application on the ground is able to automatically process the images. - 5.27.4.2 The transmission of video images may be triggered by an event, e.g. emergency brake or a fire alarm, or may be constantly used (e.g. in the context of object detection in GoA3/GoA4 operation or video-based remote train control). - 5.27.4.3 If supported by the camera-system the user shall be able to remotely control the movement of the camera-position and/or the zoom of the camera-lens. - 5.27.4.4 Any risk associated with a failure or inability of the FRMCS system to provide communications when required by this application shall be mitigated by the application itself.

+- 5.27.5.1 The video image quality depends on the application needs. - 5.27.5.2 The support of a remote control depends on the facilities of the camera-system.

+5.27.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 79 included within their profile.

+Ref Title of related application

+5.20 Data recording and access

+6.20 Transfer of data

+8.3 Role management and presence

-Location services
+8.4 Location services

-Authorisation of communication
+8.5 Authorisation of communication

-Authorisation of application
+8.7 Authorisation of application

-QoS Class Negotiation
+8.8 QoS Class Negotiation

-Arbitration
+8.12 Arbitration